gleicon/beano/README.md

 ## Beano is a key value database

   - speaks memcached ascii protocol
-  - persists to leveldb or boltdb(wip)
+  - persists to leveldb  or boltdb(branch only)
   - cache keys using bloomfilter (leveldb) or couting bloom filter (boltdb)
   - can switch databases on the fly
   - can be set readonly
   - metrics ridden (expvar and go-metrics)
   - range queries by key prefix
+  - uses goleveldb (new)
+  - fast !

 ## Build
   - Build locally with make